Where to Stay in Puerto Natales, Chile

 Where to Stay in Puerto Natales, Girl Who Travels the World

-“What a great place to stay!
 Vinnhaus is a beautifully curated property in the heart of town with terrific rooms.
-Restaurant is stylish & comfortable.
-Breakfasts as good as anywhere ~ with freshly cooked pastries, excellent coffee & home-made granola.
-Personal service with owners is a joy to experience; we can’t recommend highly enough.”
+Restaurant is stylish.
+Breakfast as good as anywhere ~ with freshly cooked pastries, excellent coffee & home-made granola.
+Personal service with owners is a joy; we can’t recommend highly enough!

 – Alistair Madle